Romans 14:1

 σὺ τίς εἶ, ὁ κρίνων ἀλλότριον οἰκέτην; τῷ ἰδίῳ κυρίῳ στήκει ἢ πίπτει. σταθήσεται δέ· δυνατεῖ γὰρ ὁ Κύριος στῆσαι αὐτόν.

-Who are you the one judging another’s house servant? to his own master he stands or falls, but he will stand for the Lord is able to cause him to stand.
+Who are you the one judging another’s house servant? to his own master he stands or falls, and he will stand for the Lord is able to cause him to stand.

 Paraphrase: Do you think you are such an important person (Romans 12:3) that you are qualified to pass judgment on someone else’s employee?
 Are you really so puffed up with pride?
-On the contrary, even in society at large, each employee is judged by his own boss; he decides whether his employees are doing well or poorly.
-You can’t pass judgement on someone else’s employee.
-In the same way, don’t condemn others for doing things which you regard as wrong.
-God is their judge; He is the One to pass judgment on all His people.
-He is able to take even the most debauched person and to give him grace and holiness so that on the last day, he will stand justified before the court of God.
+On the contrary, even in society at large, each employee is judged by his own boss.
+The boss would resent as an intrusion someone else coming along and giving his employees a performance review.
+In the same way, you are not and will not be the judge of other Christians.
+They will stand before God; He is the Judge who will pass judgment on all people.
+Don’t forget; He is able to take even the most wicked person and to give him a new birth and a new life marked by holiness and joy in the Holy Spirit.
+Such ones, in spite of their previous way of life, will stand without fear in the court of God and be owned by God.
+(Isaiah 62:4)

 Comments: